 For about two thousand years, people have been writing palindromes.
 Consequently, people have publishing books of the same old palindromes for about seventy years.
 That’s about to change, with the publication of palindrome books by author Ray N. Franklin.
+All links are affiliate links.

 The newest palindrome books entry is How To Write Great Palindromes.
 This ebook is short and compact, but long on tips.
 The ebook brims with insights.
 They help compose a palindrome that moves beyond the ordinary into artistic greatness.